ahmdtaha/tf_retrieval_baseline/README.md

 ### Misc Notes
 * I noticed that some methods depend heavily on training parameters like the optimizer and number of iterations.
 For example, the semi-hard negative performance drops significantly on CUB-dataset if Adam optimizer is used instead of Momentum!
 The number of iterations seems also matter for this small dataset.
+* The Tensorflow 2.0 implementation uses more memory if when disabling the eager execution.
+I tested the code with a smaller batch size -- ten classes and five samples per class.
+After training for 10K iterations, the performance achieved is NMI=0.54, R@1=42.64, R@4=66.52.